Volper212/kamkar/README.md

 ### Windows
 Open `kamkar.sln` using Visual Studio, switch to Release mode with x86 and click "Local Windows Debugger".
 If you want to share the executable (which you can find in the `Release` folder), make sure to copy the `textures` folder to the same folder as `kamkar.exe`.
 ### Linux
-Install the libraries using a package manager, then run `source ./build.sh`.
+Install the libraries (GLEW, GLFW) using a package manager, then run `source ./build.sh`.